yash-raj10/Hoardinger1.0/README.md

 # Hoardinger

 Hoardinger is a Next.js project designed for individuals and government entities to rent out hoarding spaces, including home walls, empty places, and banners on roads, highways, and restaurants.
 This platform facilitates the connection between those offering hoarding spaces and businesses or individuals looking to rent them on a monthly basis.
+(Work in progress right now)

 ## Features